adityachaudhary4444/social-media-addiction-dashboard/README.md

 ---

 ## 📊 Dataset
+The analysis uses a publicly available dataset from [Kaggle](https://www.kaggle.com/) on student social media habits and their impact on mental health and academics.

 Includes columns such as:
 - Student ID, Age, Gender, Country
 - Average daily hours on social media